xunit/xunit/xunit.analyzers/_rules/xUnit2007.md

 ## Reason for rule

 When the expected type is known at compile-time, the generic overload should be used.
+In addition to being more concise, it also returns the value cast to the appropriate type when the assert succeeds, for use in later assertions.

 ## How to fix violations